 I’m grateful for this amazing experience and for the team members who have established these working norms that make it possible for a brand new person to swoop in and feel pretty quickly at ease, not just in my area of expertise, but also adapting to new tools and pushing myself to learn new things.
 I know many teams and companies don’t get this stuff right or prioritize it, and I’m grateful to be contributing my energy to a group that does.
 Doing so does more than let me be my whole self at work, it lets me be my best self.

-As always, feel free to send comments to me via Twitter about your experiences with teams and company culture.
+As always, feel free to send comments to me via Twitter.